spielhoelle/slides/data/data.md

 - Mention security considerations such as susceptibility to XSS attacks in local storage and security flags in cookies.

+# Exercise
+- Delete your cookie from one specfic website

 # Regular Data Backups
 - Why Backup? <!-- .element: class="fragment" data-fragment-index="2" -->
   - Protect against data loss <!-- .element: class="fragment" data-fragment-index="3" -->